Comparison of Lumerical FDTD and Tidy3D for three-dimensional FDTD simulations of passive silicon photonic components: Discussion

-In the previous section, we present the simulation results of a selection of passive components on SOI platform sourced from GDSFactory generic PDK, including directional coupler, waveguide crossing, 2$\times$2 MMI, mode converter, and a polarization splitter rotator~(PSR).
+In the previous section, we present the simulation results of a selection of passive components on SOI platform sourced from GDSFactory generic PDK, including directional coupler, waveguide crossing, 2$\times$2 MMI, mode converter, a polarization splitter rotator~(PSR), and a ring resonator.
 Through the simulation of directional coupler and waveguide crossing, we evaluate the propagation and coupling of fundamental modes.
-The simulation of MMI represents multimode behavior.
-And the simulation of mode converter and PRS demonstrates higher-order mode coupling and polarization transitioning.
-The minimum feature size across these components is 200~nm, occurring in the MMI between the tapers that connect the waveguides and the multimode region.
+The multimode behavior is examined by the simulation of MMI.
+Moreover, the simulation of mode converter and PRS demonstrates higher-order mode coupling and polarization transitioning.
+Lastly, we compare the resonance behavior of ring resonator between the two solvers.
+The minimum feature size across these components is 200~nm, occurring in the MMI between the tapers and in the ring resonator between the ring and the straight waveguide.
+In general, Tidy3D shows finer discretization given the same spatial resolution setting and elapses longer simulation time before reaching the auto-shutoff threshold.
+The two solvers give similar runtime when run on advanced NVIDIA GPUs.
+It needs to be noted that the latest version of Lumerical FDTD (R2.1) does not support frequency dependent mode profiles when solving on GPUs.
+This could potentially impact broadband simulations.

 The key results are summarized in Table~\ref{tab:summary}.
 A spatial resolution of 15 cells per wavelength is sufficient for most components in the two solvers.
 It corresponds to a mesh size of approximately 30~nm, as defined by the wavelength~(1550~nm) and the refractive index of Si.
-The required runtime is also listed in Table~\ref{tab:summary}.
-Tidy3D requires much shorter time as a result of cloud-based acceleration.
-Note that the runtime of Tidy3D varies due to its cloud-based nature.
-We repeated the simulation of directional coupler, waveguide crossing, and 2$\times$2 MMI with a resolution of 15 cells per wavelength and a bandwidth of 20~nm on two different days and observed less than 40$\%$ difference in the runtime.
+The simulation of ring resonator is more demanding and requires a higher resolution of 20 cells per wavelength.
 On one hand, in the simulation of waveguide crossing, Tidy3D reaches a stable output at a lower resolution~(10 cells per wavelength) than Lumerical FDTD.
 On the other hand, in the simulation of mode converter and PSR, Lumerical FDTD achieves stable results at lower resolutions than Tidy3D.

-For each component, we track the transmission from a mode source at the input waveguide to an output arm over a bandwidth of 20~nm centered at 1550~nm.
-The two solvers demonstrate good agreement, with inter-solver discrepancy below 1$\%$ for waveguide crossing, 2$\times$2 MMI, and PRS.
-The discrepancy is slightly higher for directional coupler at a value of 3.7$\%$.
-However, the simulation of mode converter is challenging for both solvers, resulting in fluctuations in transmission and a much higher discrepancy up to 14$\%$.